BlueBrain/Brayns/python/doc/source/api_circuitexplorer_module.rst

     --plugin braynsCircuitExplorer

-The module exoposes the following API.
+The module exopses the following API.

 ----